WOODTURNING CRUISE INFORMATION

 Travelling to Stavanger is quite easy since its airport has more than 30 direct routes to airports in Europe and connecting overseas airports.
 More information here: Stavanger Airport, SVG

 All cabins have a shower and toilet.
-The ship we use now is much more spacious and the cabins are of a much higher standard than the original MS GANN used in 2001 and 2004.
-Today`s MS GANN (since 2008) has comfortable cabins, and lots of lounges and other areas where you can relax and enjoy the view.
+The ship we use are spacious and the cabins vary in size and comfort.
+Today`s MS GANN (since 2008) has comfortable cabins, but bear in mind it is not a luxurious cruise ship.
+There are lounges and other areas where you can relax and enjoy the view.
 Outside you will find chairs on the sundeck to relax in during passage, and lots of other deck area's to spend time enjoying the view of Norwegian fjords and mountains.
 The crew is first rate and friendly with an outstanding chef who will serve you delicious meals, based on traditional Norwegian recipes and international dishes.
 Three meals a day, breakfast, lunch and dinner, will be included in the ticket.
 Free coffee and tea is available almost 24 hours.
 On the top deck, Panorama lounge, there is a small snack shop which will be open during sailing at set times.

 A laundry self service is available onboard complete with several washing machines and dryers.

 A Wi-Fi connection is available onboard in public areas (works in some cabins as well).
 Internet connection will be possible in most harbors, and most of the time we sail.
 But it is a wireless connection to the shore and sometimes connection can be lost due to lack of coverage.
 The Wi-Fi has a limitation in users and will work slow if you upload lots of pictures and large data files.
 But for checking emails it works great.